AnishGitFlow/byte2build-python/python_coding_days_21_40.md

 ---

-## Day 16: Find the Intersection of Two Lists
+## ✅Day 16: Find the Intersection of Two Lists

 **Problem Statement:**
 Return elements common to both lists.